All-news radio: History

-While not a full-time NIS, the CBS Radio Network provides significant content for most all-news radio stations in the United States.
+While not a full-time NIS, the CBS Radio Network provided significant content for most all-news radio stations in the United States until it ceased operations on May 22, 2026.
 WestwoodOne offers 2 morning news magazines (First Light and America In The Morning) on weekdays, which many talk radio stations air at 4 AM or 5 AM.
 The network's mobile app also contains a 24/7 stream featuring rolling news and features on a set schedule, along with breaking news coverage.

 All-news has for years been a top-rated radio format in New York, Washington, D.C., and other cities, but as big-city traffic worsens and people work longer hours that increase the urgency of planning their day ahead, the focus of such stations has increasingly turned to traffic and to weather, updated every 10 minutes.
 Attempts at long-form commercial all-news stations, such as Washington Post Radio, have been largely unsuccessful.

 A newcomer to all-news in the early 2010s, Randy Michaels, acquired FM stations in New York, Chicago, and Philadelphia (through his Merlin Media company) in preparation for all-news formats in those cities (the Philadelphia station never made the switch and instead aired talk shows).
 Michaels gave up on the format after approximately one year (after an attempt to add 'conversational breaks' discussing the news), and changed formats on both the New York and Chicago stations to music, later selling the stations.

 Talk Radio Network launched America's Radio News Network, a 15-hour weekday block of news, in January 2011; the company had been launching 3-hour news blocks in specific dayparts since January 2009.
 The network was syndicated mostly to smaller stations in need of turnkey news operations during the day; the network never produced programming for overnights or weekends.
 The service shut down in September 2013.

 In 2012, Cumulus Media added more all-news hours on KGO in San Francisco and KLIF in Dallas under the branding "News And Information", but both stations have since changed to a news-talk format due to audience and talk staff rejection of the all-news programming as presented on the stations, accompanied by staff reductions due to budget cuts.

-In 2016 "24/7 News" on the iHeart app was renamed NBC NewsRadio.
+In 2016, "24/7 News" on the iHeart app was renamed NBC NewsRadio.
 It also carries a second all-news network, AP Radio News.